MaptimeAlpes/MaptimeAlpes.github.io/_posts/en/tuts/2015-04-02-d3-geospatial.markdown

       .attr("d", path);
 ~~~

-This chunk of code goes through *worldtopo.js* and appends two fetaures (land and boundaries) to the path generator.
+This chunk of code goes through *worldtopo.js* and appends two features (land and boundaries) to the path generator.
 This is a great time to *Inspect Element* on your web page or dig into the TopoJSON.
 As you can see, your SVG has a "path" element (shape) for each feature in your TopoJSON.
 See how data drives this document?

 Now your map should look like this: